sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 cd manifests/

 make apply
-# Due to some chicken-egg 🐓🥚 problem with custom resources you have to apply multiple times
+# Due to some CRDs being created, the first time you have to run make apply multiple times.
+Run it until you see no more errors.
 make apply
 ```